How to watch the 2024 Golden Globes live with or without cable

 If you don't have a cable TV package that includes CBS, one of the easiest ways to catch your favorite network-aired TV shows, sporting events and the 2024 Golden Globes is through a subscription to Paramount+.
 The streamer offers access to all NFL games locally and nationally televised on CBS on all its subscription tiers.
 In addition, you can watch top-tier soccer like the Champions League live and SEC college football games as well, plus popular shows such as "Survivor" and "NCIS."
 Paramount+ is also the exclusive streaming home to Super Bowl LVIII in 2024.

 A subscription to Paramount + is $5.99 per month.
-Bundle Paramount+ and Showtime for just $11.99 per month.
+A subscription to Paramount+ and Showtime for just $11.99 per month.
+You'll need the latter to access the Globes.

-Get Paramount+ as part of Walmart+ and watch the 2024 Golden Globes

-The Walmart+ shopping subscription service includes access to the Paramount+ Essentials tier (with live CBS programming such as the 2024 Golden Globes), a $60 per year value.
-Walmart+ subscribers also get discounts on gasoline at Mobil and Exxon stations, access to special members-only deals, same-day home delivery from local Walmart stores and more.

 Watch the 2024 Golden Globes free with FuboTV